Principles of house drainage

 5. As far as possible, sharp bends and junctions should be avoided except through chambers or manholes.

-6. Drains should be constructed on a good foundation and protect against external load.
+6. Drains should be constructed on a good foundation and protected against an external load.

 7. Drains should be non-absorbent type.

-8. The drain should be laid at such level that the lowest level of the building may drain in it.
+8. The drain should be laid at such a level that the lowest level of the building may drain into it.